smitesh-sutaria/edge-desktop-virtualization/emt-dv-iso/README.md

 [Build Requirements](https://github.com/open-edge-platform/edge-microvisor-toolkit/blob/3.0/toolkit/docs/building/prerequisites-ubuntu.md#build-requirements-on-ubuntu)

+> The steps and build requirements are common across ubuntu-24.04 and ubuntu-22.04
 > It is recommended to built against a stable/release tag.

 ### Step 1: clone the EMT repo
 ```sh